I've been reading blogs for years, admiring many of them, amazed by the wealth of info in others. I thought I should give it a go.

 Arguing that the State Environmental Protection Department is far too lax in regulating open-pit phosphate mines, three Gulf Coast counties are spending millions of dollars in an effort to keep the mines from further expansion in a major watershed.

-Officials of Charlotte, Lee and Sarasota Counties along with the regional water authority, worry that the mines, in the central region of Florida, will decrease the quantity and quality of water in the
+Officials of Charlotte, Lee and Sarasota Counties along with the regional water authority, worry that the mines, in the central region of Florida, will decrease the quantity and quality of water in the Peace River, a major contributor to the counties' water supplies.

-The counties point to the river's importance to Charlotte Harbor, an estuary fed by the
+The counties point to the river's importance to Charlotte Harbor, an estuary fed by the Peace River.

 ''Our whole local economy is driven by the harbor,'' said Janette Knowlton, a lawyer for Charlotte County.